Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems

 where

 The reason for this judicious choice of $C^{\ast}$ will become apparent when we define the operator $T$.
-We will prove the existence of a fixed point in four steps.\\ \textbf{Step 1:} {\em $D$ is a closed convex set.} It is clear that $D$ is convex.
+We will prove the existence of a fixed point in four steps.

+\textit{Step} 1: \emph{$D$ is a closed convex set.} It is clear that $D$ is convex.
 To see it is also closed, suppose that $P_n$ is a sequence of elements in $D$ converging to some element, $P$, of the Banach space in the sup norm.
 Clearly, $P$ is increasing with $P(-\infty)=0$ and $P(\infty)=1$.
 Moreover, for any $x \leq y$ in $\bbR$, it follows from Fatou's lemma that

-since each $P_n'$ is bounded from above by the same integrable function, which in turn is an upper bound to the positive function $\limsup_{n \rar \infty} P_n'$.
-However, this implies that $P$ is absolutely continuous and, in particular, there exists a function $P'$ with $0 \leq P'(z) \leq \limsup_{n \rar \infty} P_n'(z) \leq C^{\ast} q(\sigma^2, z)$ for all $z \in \bbR$.
+since each $P_n'$ is bounded from above by the same integrable function, which in turn is an upper bound to the positive function $\limsup_{n \rar\infty} P_n'$.
+However, this implies that $P$ is absolutely continuous and, in particular, there exists a function $P'$ with $0 \leq P'(z) \leq\limsup_{n \rar\infty} P_n'(z) \leq C^{\ast} q(\sigma^2, z)$ for all $z \in\bbR$.